Academic Burnout: How to Recognize and Avoid it

 3. Reduced Efficacy in Studies

-• Underperformance in familiar areas of strength.
+• Low performance in areas of strength.

 Other signs may include nervousness, irritability, and loss of appetite.